What is napkin dermatitis?

 - Granuloma gluteale infantum: red or purple nodules

 - Candida albicans: erythematous papules and plaques with small satellite spots or superficial pustules.

-- Impetigo (Staphylococcus aureus and/or Streptococcus pyogenes): irregular blisters and pustules.
+- Impetigo (Staphylococcus aureus and Streptococcus pyogenes): irregular blisters and pustules.

 - Infantile seborrhoeic dermatitis: cradle cap and bilateral salmon pink patches, often desquamating, in skin folds.

-- Atopic dermatitis: bilateral scratched, dry plaques anywhere, but uncommon in nappy area; family history common.
+- Atopic dermatitis: bilateral scratched, dry plaques anywhere, but uncommon in the nappy area and family history is common.

 - Psoriasis: persistent, well-circumscribed, symmetrical, shiny, red, scaly or macerated plaques; other sites may be involved; family history common.